cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `instaweb.browser`

 Specify the program that will be used to browse your working repository in gitweb.
-See [git-instaweb(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-instaweb.html).
+See git-instaweb(1).

 `instaweb.httpd`

 The HTTP daemon command-line to start gitweb on your working repository.
-See [git-instaweb(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-instaweb.html).
+See git-instaweb(1).

 `instaweb.local`

-If true the web server started by [git-instaweb(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-instaweb.html) will be bound to the local IP (127.0.0.1).
+If true the web server started by git-instaweb(1).

 `instaweb.modulePath`

-The default module path for [git-instaweb(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-instaweb.html) to use instead of /usr/lib/apache2/modules.
+The default module path for git-instaweb(1) to use instead of /usr/lib/apache2/modules.
 Only used if httpd is Apache.

 `instaweb.port`

 The port number to bind the gitweb httpd to.
-See [git-instaweb(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-instaweb.html).
+See git-instaweb(1).

 `interactive.singleKey`

 In interactive commands, allow the user to provide one-letter input with a single key (i.e., without hitting enter).
-Currently this is used by the `--patch` mode of [git-add(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-add.html), [git-checkout(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-checkout.html), [git-restore(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-restore.html), [git-commit(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-commit.html), [git-reset(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-reset.html), and [git-stash(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-stash.html).
+Currently this is used by the `--patch` mode of git-add(1), git-checkout(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-checkout.html), git-restore(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-restore.html), [git-commit(1).
 Note that this setting is silently ignored if portable keystroke input is not available; requires the Perl module Term::ReadKey.

 `interactive.diffFilter`